actualbudget/actual/docs/settings/index.md

 ### Reset Sync

-Actual's sync function is quite complicated and is is covered in detail [here](../getting-started/sync.md#what-does-resetting-sync-mean).
+Actual's sync function is quite complicated and is covered in detail [here](../getting-started/sync.md#what-does-resetting-sync-mean).
 This is typically the last-resort to fix any potential issues with sending budget files between other devices.

 ### Repair Split Transactions